Calmarius/pl2019_3/README.md

 This kind of node arises only during the executing typically indicating the case when no meaningful result can be provided.

-- ToInteger: returns 0.
+- **ToInteger**: It returns 0.
-- ToFloat: returns 0.0.
+- **ToFloat**: It returns 0.0.
-- ToString: returns empty string.
+- **ToString**: It returns empty string.
-- Evaluate: Returns itself.
+- **Evaluate**: It returns itself.

 ### Group node

-- ToInteger: returns 0.
+- **ToInteger**: It returns 0.
-- ToFloat: returns 0.0.
+- **ToFloat**: It returns 0.0.
-- ToString: converts each child node to string and then concatenates these strings as a result.
+- **ToString**: It converts each child node to string and then concatenates these strings as a result.
-- Evaluate: iterates over child nodes and evaluate each of them.
+- **Evaluate**: It iterates over child nodes and evaluate each of them.
 The evaluation of the last node will be the result.
 However the trick is that each of the nodes are being evaluated receives the loop iterator, so they can fetch or evaluate more nodes (their arguments basically).
-- Evaluate all: this is an operation specific to the group nodes.
+- **Evaluate all**: It this is an operation specific to the group nodes.
 It does something similar that the Evaluate method does, but instead of just returning the result of the last evaluation it returns an new group node that contains the results of all evaluations that took place during the iteration.

 ## Argument iterators

 When evaluating a group an argument iterator is created.
 This argument iterator has 2 main operations:

-- fetchNext: it just fetches the next node without evaluating.
+- **fetchNext**: It just fetches the next node without evaluating.
-- evaluateNext: it fetches the next node and evaluate it.
+- **evaluateNext**: It fetches the next node and evaluate it.
 It passes itself as an argument to the evaluation, so the evaluated node can read more nodes.

 The evaluateNext should be used when you expect to read simple values like numbers or strings.
 If you want to read group nodes or commands, use fetchNext and check the type.